Child Tax Credit 2021: Who Gets $3,600? Will I Get Monthly Payments? And Other FAQs

 Answer: The American Rescue Plan temporarily expands the child tax credit for 2021.
 First, it allows 17-year-old children to qualify for the credit.
 Second, it increases the credit to $3,000 per child ($3,600 per child under age 6) for many families.
 Third, it makes the credit fully refundable and removes the $2,500 earnings floor.
-Fourth, it requires half of the credit to be paid in advance by having the IRS send periodic payments to families from July 2021 to December 2021.
+Fourth, it requires half of the credit to be paid in advance by having the IRS send monthly payments to families from July 2021 to December 2021.

 Note that the other general rules for child-tax-credit eligibility continue to apply.
 For instance, the child still must be a U.S. citizen, national or resident alien and have a Social Security number.
 You also must claim him or her as a dependent on your 2021 tax return, and the child must be related to you and generally live with you for at least six months during the year.
 And you still have to put the child's name, date of birth and SSN on the return.